 By now cookie mixture is settled down firmly – take out the tin from the fridge and spread evenly cream cheese, whipping cream and khoya mix in the tin.
 Keep it in the fridge for 4-5 hours or overnight to firm up.

 Toast some mixed nuts and crush them.
-When cheesecake firms up, take it out from the fridge, loosen the pan and take out cheesecake carefully and keep it in a separate plate.
+When cheesecake firms up, take it out from the fridge, loosen the pan and take out the cheesecake carefully and keep it on a separate plate.
 Decorate it on the top around the edges with crushed toasted nuts and dried rose petals.
 In the middle of the top sprinkle cardamom powder and some strands of kesar to add some more beauty and flavor.

 Enjoy this delicious fusion dessert and if you have a big generous heart, share it with your friends !!